suvom027/Electronic-Heartbeat-Reader/README.md

 ---

 ## Conclusion
 This project demonstrates a functional heartbeat reader built using fundamental electronics concepts.
-It's cost-effective, simple to assemble, and can be enhanced further (e.g., wireless features or data storage).
+It's cost-effective, simple to assemble, and can be enhanced further.
 It provides an excellent learning platform for biomedical electronics.

 ---

-## Team Members
-**Group Name:** Amplifier
-- Md.
-Nayon Khan – 021 221 045
-- Suvom Karmakar – 021 221 027
-- Md.
-Ratul Hassan – 021 221 036
-- Shakil Ahmed – 021 221 040

-**Submitted to:**
-Dr. Sadid Muneer, Ph.D
-Assistant Professor
-Department of Electrical and Electronic Engineering
-United International University